Cinnamon-sided Hummingbird

 About the Cinnamon-sided Hummingbird

 The Cinnamon-sided Hummingbird belongs to the family Trochilidae, within the order Apodiformes.
-These birds typically live typically 3-5 years, with some individuals reaching 8 years..
+These birds typically live average lifespan of 4-5 years, with some living up to 7 years..

 How to Identify a Cinnamon-sided Hummingbird